andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 A use case for Horizontal Sharding is "customer database level tenancy."
 A SaaS platform may offer customers a isolated database that contains only rows for the customer.
 The customer database likely runs on a separate instance as well that can be scaled independently.
 This also insulates the multi-tenant database from the "noisy neighbor" effect if the customer database instance had a particularly high write or query volume.

 The "Horizontal" part of Horizontal Sharding refers to the horizontal rows.
-They would have otherwise been in the original application database, but instead they're in a "shard" that happens to map to the the customer database.
+They would have otherwise been in the original application database, but instead they're in a "shard" that happens to map to the customer database.

 Active Record refers to these "shards" generically and indeed Horizontal Sharding could be used to create generic named or numbered shards for ranges of rows.
 This type of sharding could be a general way to scale out writes by creating a new instance, to isolate a high volume of writes to that instance.